frc1678/viewer-2019-iOS/README.md

 ## Use Notes
 Tap on the selected image for a team to view all images.
 Tap on a team's datapoint to see a graph of their performance in that field for every match they've participated in so far, or long press to see a list of teams sorted by that datapoint.
 When looking at a list of robots sorted by a datapoint, do a "rotating" gesture (two fingers rotating the same direction) to reverse the sort of the list.
 Tap on a match to get basic information on the teams in the match, and long press one to "star" it.
 Starred matches will send you notifications when they are approaching.
+Press the Picklist button on the top right of the First or Second Pick view to enter Picklist mode.
+First you must enter the password.
+Then, use the reorder views on the right side of the table to move the cells.

 ## Style Guide